Burbinox/developer-bible/Backend/Python/README.md

 [expression for item in list if expression else expression]
 ```

+## Multiprocessing <a name="multiprocessing"></a>
+Multiprocessing in python can be accesible using `multiprocessing` or `concurrent.futures` libraries.
+Both create new processes with their own GILs, but `concurrent.futures` provides a higher-order API which means that it should be easier to use in most cases.

 ## Mutable and immutable objects <a name="mutable_and_immutable_objects"></a>
 Mutable objects are objects whose values can be changed after creation, while immutable objects are objects whose values cannot be changed after creation.
 - immutable objects: `int`, `float`, `str`, `tuple`, `frozenset`, `bytes`